 Sun still shining, we crossed the Skye Bridge to the not so ‘Misty Isle’ and headed towards Uig and the Fairy Glen.

-The Fairy Glen is a popular tourist attraction on Skye, and on a beautiful, blue sky day its easy to see why it attracts so many visitors.
+The Fairy Glen is a popular tourist attraction on Skye.
+On a beautiful, blue sky day it’s easy to see the appeal.
 While I find the equally popular Fairy Pools at Glen Brittle decidedly underwhelming, the same can’t be said for the Fairy Glen – I love it.

 We parked the car and followed the single track road up into the glen, sheep eyeing us suspiciously as we passed.
-On either side of the road weird, conical mounds rose into the air.
-The magical, otherworldly looking landscape of the Fairy Glen was created by a series of landslides.
+On either side of the road, weird conical mounds rose into the air.
+The magical, otherworldly landscape of the Fairy Glen was created by a series of landslides.

 By the time we caught a glimpse of the prominent rocky outcrop known as Castle Ewen we were melting under the warm September sun.
-We stopped to let the boy cool off a little.
+We stopped for a rest to let the boy cool off a little.

-Sufficiently rested, and after a refreshing drink of water he was now ready to scramble up and down fairy hills in the glen.
+Sufficiently rested, he was ready to scramble up and down fairy hills in the glen.

-We followed the narrow path which leads to the summit of Castle Ewen.
-The view of the glen from the path was beautiful and we stood looking down on the antlike people below.
+We followed a narrow path leading to the summit of Castle Ewen.
+The view of the glen was beautiful and we stood looking down on the ant-like people below.

-In the distance a piper began to play, and the sound of bagpipes floating across the glen added to the magical feel of the place.
+In the distance a piper began to play.
+The sound of bagpipes floating across the glen added to the magical feel of the place.

-I’d have shot more of the piper playing, but as I was filming a man began to wheeze his way uphill behind me and his Darth Vadar like breathing shattered the magic of the moment.
+As I stood listening to the piper playing, a man began wheezing his way uphill behind me, his Darth Vadar breathing shattering the magic of the moment.

-Mr G’s obsession with high points you can plummet from led him to stay on top of Castle Ewen far longer than was necessary.
-At one stage I though he might plant a flag on the summit and rename it Castle Grant!
+Mr G’s obsession with viewpoint you can fall off, led him to linger on top of Castle Ewen far longer than was necessary.
+At one point I though he might plant a flag on the summit and rename it Castle Grant.

-The boy and I made our way back down to ground level and played a game of ‘where’s Dad?’ as Mr G waved furiously from his vantage point.
+Back at ground level the boy and I played a game of ‘where’s Dad?’ as Mr G waved furiously from his lofty perch.

-Soon tired of waving the pair of us went off to find a vantage point of our own.
-Spotting us, was all it took to get Mr G down.
-Worried he was missing out on a better viewpoint, he hurried to join us.
+We soon tired of waving back at him and went off to find a vantage point of our own.
+Spotting us on high ground was all it took to get Mr G down from Castle Ewan.
+Worried he was missing out on a better viewpoint, he rushed to join us.

 Our home for the night was a dog friendly glamping pod at The Cowshed – a boutique bunkhouse on a hillside overlooking Uig Bay.

 Our pod was like Dr Who’s tardis – tiny on the outside but deceptively roomy inside.
 It had a comfy sofa, a dining table and chairs, a double bed, a compact kitchen area with fridge, sink and microwave oven plus a WC which also doubled as a shower room.
 There was under-floor heating too just in case it got chilly through the night.
 We were absolutely delighted with our choice of accommodation.
-The boy checked out his mini dog pod with interest (and no, he didn’t sleep in it – he’s far too much of a mummy’s boy to sleep on his own).
+The boy checked out his mini dog pod with interest (and no, he didn’t sleep in it.
+He’s too much of a mummy’s boy to sleep alone).

-Before dinner we sat on the decking enjoying a drink.
+Before dinner, we sat out on the decking enjoying a drink.
 It was wine o’clock and the sun was shining – bliss.
-It was so nice sitting there admiring the view, chilled glass of wine in hand and my two favourite boys by my side.
+It was lovely sitting there admiring the view, wine in hand and my two favourite boys by my side.

 That evening we enjoyed a tasty dinner in the sunny conservatory of the Uig Hotel, which was a short walk from our accommodation.
 The boy snoozed under our table, plum tuckered after his fun day out.
 Despite it being late in the season the hotel was busy, giving it a lively vibe.

 The last time we were in The Ferry Inn it was old-fashioned and in dire need of renovation.
 Now under new ownership it’s been given a tasteful, modern facelift.
-It’s welcoming and cosy and that’s probably why we found it so difficult to leave.
-Our nightcap turned into three nightcaps – I acquainted myself with a smoky single malt from Talisker (when in Rome), while Mr G sampled a few gins from the inn’s impressive selection.
+It’s welcoming and cosy and that’s probably why we found it hard to leave.
+Our nightcap turned into three nightcaps.
+I acquainted myself with a smoky single malt from Talisker (when in Rome), while Mr G sampled a few gins from the inn’s impressive selection.
 We spent a lovely evening listening to music and chatting.
-Sadly the boy didn’t get to meet resident Westie Archie as he was tucked up in bed fast asleep and it seemed a shame to waken him.
+Sadly, the boy didn’t get to meet resident Westie Archie as he was tucked up in bed fast asleep and we didn’t want to waken him.

-We finally managed to tear ourselves away, saying goodbye and promising to return.
+We finally tore ourselves away from the Ferry Inn, saying our goodbyes and promising to return.
 It was pitch dark outside so we switched on our iPhone torches to light the way.
-As we were walking Mr G looked up and remarked “look at the stars” – he quickly regretted opening his mouth.
+As we were walking Mr G looked up and remarked “look at the stars”.
+He quickly regretted opening his mouth.

 I looked up and was completely wowed by what I saw.
 Above me was the brightest, most star filled sky I have ever seen.
 Even with my shortsighted eyes I could clearly pick out the Milky Way.
 I went into hyper, wax-lyrical mode, like I’d never seen stars before.
-Progress was slow after that.
-My efforts to walk uphill were hampered by me constantly stopping to look up, oohing and aahing as I went!
+Our pogress was slow after that.
+My efforts to walk uphill were hampered by me constantly stopping to look up, oohing and aahing as I went.

-The next morning we packed and reluctantly left our wonderful wee glamping pod and Uig behind.
+The next morning, we packed and reluctantly left our wonderful wee pod and Uig behind.
 We vowed to return and stay longer next time.
-Had we just learned to love Skye?
+We’d enjoyed every second we spent on the island.
+Had we just fallen in love with Skye?